 Your morning meal may not contain enough protein

-Basic breakfast: Bowl of cereal with milk
+Basic breakfast: Milk and cereal

 High-protein idea: Some cereals are loaded with protein, and some have very little.
 Some good options: Kashi GoLean Original, which has 13 grams of protein and 10 grams of constipation-curing fiber per serving; Bear Naked Fit Almond Crisp, which has 7 grams of protein and 7 grams of fiber; and Barbara’s Bakery High Fiber Original, which has 5 grams of protein and 10 grams of fiber per serving.
-See a list on FitSugar.com of healthy options that contain at least 5 grams of protein and 5 grams of fiber per serving.
+See a list on fitsugar.com of healthy options that contain at least 5 grams of protein and 5 grams of fiber per serving.
 For even more of a boost, sprinkle an ounce of dry-roasted sunflower seeds for 5 more grams of protein as well as the anti-aging vitamin E.